7 most popular privacy coins

-- Private rewards: With zPOS (Zerocoin Proof of Stake) users can now stake zPIV and keep their entire staking process private and anynoumous.
+- Private rewards: With zPOS (Zerocoin Proof of Stake) users can now stake zPIV and keep their entire staking process private and anonymous.
 Private exchange: A decentralised exchange that utilises the zPIV is also in the works.

 Advantages of PIVX:

-- Privacy enabled transactions, rewards, balance and wallet
+- Privacy enabled transactions, rewards, balance, and wallet

 - Really fast transactions